 The ARBURG host computer system (ALS) is of central importance here, integrating the autonomous stations in one network as well as recording and archiving all parameters.
 Thanks to the QR code, the process parameters of each individual buggy can be uniquely assigned and all process steps seamlessly documented.

-Based on the example of a pair of office scissors, the flexible customisation of plastic products will be demonstrated by the combination of injection moulding using an ALLROUNDER and ARBURG Plastic Freeforming (APF) using the freeformer.
+Based on the example of a pair of office scissors, the flexible customization of plastic products will be demonstrated by the combination of injection molding using an ALLROUNDER and ARBURG Plastic Freeforming (APF) using the freeformer.
 The application also illustrates the topic of Industry 4.0.